Kamala's Big Fat Lie About The Trump Economy

 “The president’s mismanagement of the pandemic has plunged us into the worst economic crisis since the Great Depression,” Kamala claimed. “[Trump] inherited the longest economic expansion in history from Barack Obama and Joe Biden.
 Then, like everything else he inherited, he ran it straight into the ground.”

 Kamala Harris knows this is utter nonsense.
 The economic crisis we’re experiencing right now is because of the lockdowns, for which there was overwhelming bipartisan support.
-It’s also been quite clear that it’s the Democrats who have wanted to keep the economy shut down as long as possible, and based on this line of attack, it’s obvious why.
-They don’t blame China, which is responsible for the virus in the first place and for covering up the disease for weeks before alerting the World Health Organization.
+It’s also been quite clear that it’s the Democrats, who have wanted to keep the economy shut down as long as possible.
+Based on this line of attack, it’s obvious why.
+They don’t blame China, which was responsible for the virus in the first place and for covering up the disease for weeks before alerting the World Health Organization.

 Nope, for Biden and Harris, it’s more politically expedient to blame Trump for the economic contraction that resulted from the lockdowns that they supported and currently want to prolong.